-E) Attitude is learnt: A person is not born with an approach, but he or she acquires it through the process of becoming an acceptable member of the group he/ she belongs to.
+E) Attitude is learned: A person is not born with an approach, but he or she acquires it through the process of becoming an acceptable member of the group he/ she belongs to.
 Also, a person develops an attitude to form the experiences of life.
 These experiences and process of socialization may predispose a person favorably or unfavorably to the object or event in question

 Attitude and Beliefs

 An attitude is closely related to belief.
-A belief is defined as regarding perception and cognition “an enduring organisation of cognition and perception about some aspect of the individual’s world.”
+A belief is defined as regarding perception and cognition “an enduring organization of cognition and perception about some aspect of the individual’s world.”
 Beliefs are cognition or thoughts about the characteristics of objects.

 Attitude has all the three components, i.e. cognitive, effective and behavioral while belief primarily has a cognitive component and the behavioral part is secondary.

 A belief does not have motivational properties to direct our efforts in a specific direction, but An attitude has motivational features to leads our efforts in a particular direction.

 Change is attitude comes faster than in beliefs.